the-visual-coder/astorm/readme.md

 ## 🛡️ What is Astrom?

 Astrom is a real antivirus — not a toy project.
 It scans files using multiple detection layers, monitors your filesystem in real time, isolates threats in quarantine, and runs silently from your system tray.
-Built entirely in Python and fully open source.
+Built entirely in Python and not open source.

 ---